ryandawsonuk/UdemyMachineLearningAtoZPythonAndR/README.md

 With clustering we want to break data into groups but we don't have any information on correct categories.
 We're just looking for likeness.

 This example illustrates clustering with K-means.

+## 16 Hierarchical Clustering

+Clustering by repeatedly forming clusters until there's only one and then choosing number of clusters by working back off the data recorded in a dendrogram.
+Also included is a comparison of different clustering techniques.

+## 17 A Priori Association Rule Learning

+Example for learning association rules and inspecting results.
+The example is a market basket situation based upon a store in the south of France.

+## 18 Eclat for Association Rules

+This example just gives a way of seeing items most frequently purchased together.

+## 19 Upper Confidence Bound Reinforcement Learning

+Example of reinforcement learning to maximise click-through rate on advert selection.
+Uses dummy data file to mock user selections.

+## 20 Thompson Sampling Reinforcement Learning

+Thompson sampling applied to the same problem as the UCB example.